With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

-Shiloh Home Inc Frp is a mental health treatment center in Englewood, CO, located at 9700 East Easter Lane, 80112 zip code area.
+Shiloh Home Inc Frp is a mental health clinic in Englewood, CO, located at 9700 East Easter Lane, in the 80112 zip code.
 Shiloh Home Inc Frp provides residential treatment and partial hospitalization/day treatment.
-Shiloh Home Inc Frp offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
+Shiloh Home Inc Frp offers individual psychotherapy, group therapy and trauma therapy to children / adolescents.
 Shiloh Home Inc Frp also supports children/adolescents with serious emotional disturbance.
-Additional services at Shiloh Home Inc Frp consist of case management.
+More services at Shiloh Home Inc Frp include case management.

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.